Orange-OpenSource/ods-ios/docs/modules/about.md

     <string>${APPS_PLUS_URL}</string> <!-- Key in the xcconfig side, or write here the full URL with API key but without lang -->
 ```

-Then in our code we just read the URL, get the locale, and forge the final URL to give to `ODSMoreAppsItemConfig`.
+Then in your code you can read the URL, get the locale, and forge the final URL to give to `ODSMoreAppsItemConfig`.
 We could have choosen this implemention deeper in the repository but wanted to let ODS lib users choose their own way to deal with the URL.

 ```swift